miservers/miservers/documentation/spring-boot.md

 ### Annotations
  * `@ModelAttribute`: one of the most important Spring annotations.
 It bind method parameters or return to a named Model bean.

+ *`@Data`: is a Lombok annotation to create all the getters, setters, equals, hash, and toString

 ### Spring validation
 pom.xml